One Bowling Green

 • If the request for an order to show cause is granted, the papers must be filed on the Electronic Case Filing (ECF) system.
 The Court will contact the movant regarding the disposition of the requested order to show cause.

-• Parties wishing to move by notice of presentment shall consult Local Bankruptcy Rules 9074-1 and 2002-2 to determine what matters may be handled on presentment.
-These rules also describe the notice and filing requirements when presenting a motion or application by presentment.
+• Parties wishing to move by notice of presentment shall consult Local Bankruptcy Rule 9074-1 to determine what matters may be handled on presentment.
+The rule also describes the notice and filing requirements when presenting a motion or application by presentment.

 • Motions for relief from stay will not be considered on presentment.